 The other potential of blockchain lies in the management of complex projects.

 The construction industry inevitably relies on the joint involvement of a large number of stakeholders across a broad range of multiple skills.
 This multi-collaboration model complexifies communication to the point where it can sometimes be difficult to exchange information.
 Leveraging the power of blockchain will make it easier to automate processes like contract bidding, the contracting process and construction permits, at the same time as systematically bringing all the relevant data together into a single, dependable and incorruptible ledger.

 Blockchain technology could facilitate interaction with all stakeholders, particularly in the context of smart contract fulfillment.
 Here’s an example...
 AXA Insurance recently introduced a policy that refunds policyholders when a flight is delayed for more than 2 hours.
 This automated contract completely negates the need for administrative formalities, because as soon as the blockchain is informed about the delay, the refund is initiated immediately.
 “The use of similar contracts in the construction industry could automate and accelerate the process of supplier and subcontractor invoicing,” continues Laurent Francez.
-“They could also provide a more sustainable and ecological solution by limiting the use of paper.”
+“They could also provide a more sustainable solution by limiting the use of paper.”